dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 But I'd hope to see at least something going on.
 So more sleep won't save me.

-There's room for further questions.
-For example, another possibility is to look at the day before, that is, does more food mean less sleep the next day?
-Could also consider last two days sleep vs. calories.
-Going into the details of what I ate after less sleep could also be interesting - maybe TF/IDF - like idea.
-May not have enough data though.
-Also sleep vs. exercise would be interesting.

 But my take away is the big surprise of the median calories last 6 months.
 2300 is a dang lot, and that's ignoring the 0's, which are probably usually higher, so my true median is even higher.
 That's why I've gained the last six months.
 I think I need to get the median and average down.
-That is where this is good.
+That is where I see a good lever, possibly.
 The obvious approach would be to try to set some kind of limit like either I stop before 2300, or I have to do more exercise if I pass it, or something like that.

-I wonder if it's happening more frequently or less?
+I wonder if above 2300 days are happening more or less frequently recently?

 ![Jun-Dec C v.
 D](/images/fitbit21.PNG "Jun-Dec C v.
 D")

-It does look like I'm (recording) going above the median more recently so maybe a slight upward trend if anything.
+It does look like I'm (recording) going above the median more often recently so maybe a slight upward trend if anything.
 Makes sense with Holidays and Winter.

-Another good question would be to consider data from last summer when I was losing weight.
-How does it look then?
-I also wasn't working full time, so may be different then with sleep connection.

-Back to the conclusion through, I mean how many days did I record more than 2500?
+How many days did I record more than 2500?

 ![Jun-Dec C v.
 D](/images/fitbit22.PNG "Jun-Dec C v.
 D")